GuyMograbi/mograblog/src/posts/2016/07/the-many-ways-of-running-typescript.md

 will generate `index.js`

+## You will need to use browserify/webpack to complete the process

+This technique will only work if you are not importing external dependencies.
+For example if I import `angular2` or `react`, it will not include it.

+Typescript will provide 2 ways to reference an external library out of the box when compiling to single file.

+  - amd
+  - system

+If you want to go the extra mile you can use `webpack` or `browserify` (and I am sure there are more tools) to compile everything to single file.

+In this post I don't cover using external libraries in the browser, but I will cover it when I write about `angular2` (and perhaps `react`).

 ## Why am I not using a global installation?

 Note that I use the relative method to `./node_modules/.bin` rather than installing the library globally.